| | |

 Maple-Glazed Chicken Breasts with Mustard Jus

-I found this recipe at Food and Wine that I couldn’t resist.
-I have leftover garlic bread so I used that for my breadcrumbs.
+I found this maple-glazed chicken breasts with mustard jus recipe at Food and Wine that I couldn’t resist.
+I had leftover roasted garlic bread so I used that for my breadcrumbs.
 The maple-glazed chicken turned out moist, tender, and flavorful and the mustard jus was delicious!
-It was a quick and easy recipe to make and my entire family gobbled it up – my son especially loved it.
-I served this chicken with Roasted Broccoli with Parmesan and Mashed Sweet Potatoes and they paired nicely.
+We all loved this chicken and thought it paired nicely with roasted broccoli with parmesan and mashed sweet potatoes and they paired nicely.

 Maple-Glazed Chicken Breasts with Mustard Jus